The Anecdotal Fallacy

 I prefer the name "Anecdotal Fallacy" to "Volvo Fallacy", despite the fact that the latter is the older name for this mistake.
 The problem with the elder name is that it connects to the mistake involved only through the story above.
 For those unfamiliar with or who do not remember the story of the brother-in-law's Volvo, the original name will not call this type of error to mind.
 In contrast, "Anecdotal Fallacy", while not perfect, should suggest the nature of the mistake committed, namely, treating a vivid anecdote as stronger evidence than dry statistics.

 - This fallacy is a subfallacy of Biased Sample because, if the Anecdotal Fallacy is based on a single anecdote, then it is a hasty generalization.
 No matter how emotionally compelling a particular incident is, it is just one data point.
 If, instead, it is based on more than one anecdote, the set of such stories is unlikely to be representative of the class generalized about.
 This is especially true if the anecdotes are based on news stories, since journalists tend to write about unusually extreme events.
 What we read or hear about from the news media are the best or worst case scenarios.

 - John Tierney, "Appeasing the Gods, With Insurance", The New York Times, 5/6/2008.

 - Daniel Kahneman, Paul Slovic & Amos Tversky (editors), Judgment Under Uncertainty: Heuristics and Biases (Cambridge University Press, 1982), Part IV.

-Thanks to Stephen Rowe for a criticism of the auto accident example which led me to revise it.
+- Thanks to Stephen Rowe for a criticism of this passage which led me to revise it.